 By: John Olorin

 As colleges and universities achieve a near-equal gender split in their student bodies, athletic departments across the country are cutting the men’s teams for smaller sports to maintain compliance with Title IX.
+The result is that, while schools are getting closer to offering an equal number of opportunities for both male and female athletes, there is a growing gap in the diversity of those opportunities.
 In 2020, Brown University announced changes to the structure of its athletic department as part of University President Christina Paxson’s “Excellence in Brown Athletics Initiative.”
 The changes included promoting the women’s sailing and co-ed sailing teams to varsity status and removing varsity status from the men’s and women’s fencing teams, the men’s and women’s squash teams, and men’s track, field, and cross country teams, among others, demoting them to club status.
 After significant pushback from students and alumni, Brown agreed to keep the men’s track, field, and cross country teams as varsity sports.
 That acquiescence led to a higher number of male athletes than originally anticipated, and Brown was promptly sued for violating Title IX.

-The three-part test requires that a university abides by at least one of the following provisions to be compliant with Title IX.
+The three-part test requires that a university abide by at least one of the following provisions to be compliant with Title IX.
 The court should examine:

 1) Whether intercollegiate level participation opportunities for male and female students are provided in numbers substantially proportionate to their respective enrollments; or